fullstop125/My-Portfolio/README.md

 ## Acknowledgments

-- To my coding partners  for supporting and guiding me in my journey to complete this project.
+- To my coding partner  for supporting and guiding me in my journey to complete this project.

 ## 📝 License